Electrux/Ethereal/README.md

 # Roadmap

+* Add terminal related functions (like term width, height) in libterm
-* Write primary language documentation
+* Write primary language and standard library documentation
 * Perhaps use `union` type for operand value of `instr_code_t` to avoid using conversions like `std::stoi` in ExecInternal

 Contributions are definitely accepted and greatly appreciated. ❤️